FastTrackOrg/FastTrack/Documentation/DeveloperGuide.md

 ## Introduction

-Fishy Tracking is developed to be embedded in existing C++/Qt projects.
+Fast Track is developed to be embedded in existing C++/Qt projects.
 It can also be adapted to every project by re-implementing the existing software.

 ## Installation of the development environment